LEAPS: A new perspective on project–based learning

 The Kata Foundation supports the transformation by providing LEAPS schools with a project leader who is present on schools approx. two days per week.
 The project leader facilitates the teachers’ training program, collaborates with the school leadership and support LEAPS teachers during all phases of a LEAPS project.

-There are currently four LEAPS schools in Denmark.
-The first LEAPS school began the transformation in 2016, the second in 2017 and the last two in 2018.
+There are currently 10 LEAPS schools in Denmark.
 All LEAPS schools will go through a five–year intensive transformation process followed by a five–year follow-up process.
 The first LEAPS school is Sønderskov-Skolen in Sønderborg (Southern Denmark), which has been practicing LEAPS at all grade levels from August 2019.

 To document that LEAPS has a positive effect on students’ learning and engagement, The Kata Foundation together with a research team from Aalborg University are measuring on three different parameters on a yearly basis: